VenB304/AstroDX-Collection-Genre-Reorganizer/README.md

 Current status of the program only find the folders/charts are in and verifies their genre, file operations will be added later for now.

-is able to categorize all the available charts in AstroDX as of September 5, 2024
+is able to categorize all the available charts for AstroDX as of September 5, 2024

 ## Description